mardimzon/Dimzon.github.io/README.md

 - Hands-on Activity 15 [Openstack Installation(Neutron, Horizon, Cinder)](https://github.com/mardimzon/HOA15.git)

-- I’m currently learning **Managing Enterprise Servers**
+<p><strong>MY LEARNINGS FROM THIS COURSE</strong></p>

-<body align="left"> My learnings throughout this course it that I've gained practical and knowledge.
+<body align="left">  throughout this course it that I've gained practical and knowledge.
 I now proficiently establish connected servers through SSH, craft YAML files for system updates and installations, and leverage Ansible for script-based management of remote servers via SSH.
 The use of tags and roles has enhanced task filtering and organization.
 Additionally, I've acquired the ability to create resource-efficient containers while implementing Ansible roles and tasks.
 I'm confident that the insights gained from this course will significantly contribute to my effectiveness in future professional endeavors..</body>

 - My Contact **qmardimzon@tip.edu.ph**